gnu-octave/statistics/README.md

   `pkg install "https://github.com/gnu-octave/statistics/archive/refs/tags/release-1.4.2.tar.gz"`

+MacOS users, who wish to enable parallel processing for the [`fitncet`](https://gnu-octave.github.io/statistics/fitcnet.html) function and the [`ClassifcationNeuralNetwork`](https://gnu-octave.github.io/statistics/ClassificationNeuralNetwork.html) class, should first link to the OpenMP library before installing the **statistics** package.
+This will enable the compiler to use multithreading in the [`fcnntrain`](https://gnu-octave.github.io/statistics/fcnntrain.html) and [`fcnnpredict`](https://gnu-octave.github.io/statistics/fcnnpredict.html) dynamically linked functions.
+To do this, type:

+  `setenv ("CPPFLAGS", "-I/opt/homebrew/opt/libomp/include -Xclang -fopenmp")`

 After installation, type:
 - `pkg load statistics` to load the **statistics** package.
 - `news statistics` to review all the user visible changes since last version.